rystaf/mvt/README.md

 ```html
 <script src="https://cdn.jsdelivr.net/gh/rystaf/mvt/mvt.js"></script>
 ```
-or just copy the dang source
+or you can copy the source!

 ## Usage